Mehul112004/Incarnator/README.md

-# Incarnator - Unleash Your Creativity
+# Incarnator - Unleash Your Creativity With AI